Tips for optimizing IMAP migrations

 Verify that you can successfully migrate email by using administrator credentials, if applicable.

-Verify that folders you exclude aren't migrated to Office 365 mailboxes.
+Verify that folders you exclude aren't migrated to Microsoft 365 or Office 365 mailboxes.

 Determine how long it takes to migrate a batch of users.